-

 Expertise

 Alexandra Lippman is a cultural anthropologist and sound ethnographer.
-She conducts research in Latin America, primarily Brazil, and her research interests include the politics of sound, media technology and intellectual property.
+She conducts research in Latin America, primarily Brazil, and her research interests include sound studies, media and technology, race and legal anthropology.

 Her primary research explores how music and sound become political projects as alternative intellectual property, performance and technology are contested.
-Her manuscript, Opening Culture: Intellectual Property, Piracy and Pacification in Brazil, is based on ethnographic fieldwork conducted in Rio de Janeiro, Brazil since 2008.
+Her manuscript, The Power of Funk: Citizenship, Race, and Sonic Sovereignty in Rio de Janeiro, is based on ethnographic fieldwork conducted in Brazil since 2008.

 She also experiments with modes of ethnographic attention and creative scholarly transmissions.
-She founded the Sound Ethnography Project, co-runs a record label, Discos Rolas, and hosts “Sound Study,” a radio show on Dublab.
+She founded the Sound Ethnography Project, co-runs a record label, Discos Rolas, and hosts a monthly radio show, “Sound Study,” on Dublab.
 Her creative work has been covered by The New York Times, L.A.
 Weekly and The FADER, among others.

 -